Select therapeutic use:

 Initial phase of the short-course (2 months) treatment of susceptible pulmonary tuberculosis.

-≥15yrs: Take 1 hour before or 2 hours after a meal with glass of water.
-Take as single daily dose. ≤44kg: 4 tabs.
+Take 1hr before or 2hrs after a meal with glass of water. ≥15yrs: take as single daily dose. ≤44kg: 4 tabs.
 45–54kg: 5 tabs. ≥55kg: 6 tabs.
 Malnourished, predisposed to neuropathy (eg, alcoholics, diabetes), adolescents: concomitant Vit.
 B6 recommended.
 Following initial phase, treatment should be continued with rifampin and isoniazid for at least 4 months or longer if sputum or culture positive, if resistant organisms are present, or HIV positive.

 Concomitant ritonavir-boosted saquinavir (increased risk of severe hepatotoxicity).
 Concomitant atazanavir, darunavir, fosamprenavir, saquinavir, tipranavir.
 Rifamycin hypersensitivity.
 Severe hepatic damage.
 Severe adverse reactions to isoniazid (eg, drug fever, chills, arthritis).
 Acute liver disease of any etiology.
 Acute gout.